All articles

 from 08:00 until 12:00

-Kilkea Castle is Ireland's oldest inhabited castle, with a history dating to 1180, set on 180 acres of woodland, gardens, and an 18-hole Championship Golf Course in County Kildare - around 84 km from Dublin Airport.
-The estate offers 140 bedrooms, including 11 uniquely designed Castle Bedrooms, Carriage Rooms in the courtyard, and interconnecting and wheelchair-accessible options, all with HDTV, luxury bathroom amenities, and free WiFi.
-Dining options span three venues: Restaurant 1180 (fine dining overlooking castle gardens, seasonal local Irish cuisine), The Bistro (informal), and Hermione's Restaurant.
-The activity offering is the most extensive in this selection - horse-riding, clay pigeon shooting, falconry, archery, tennis, and fishing are all available on the estate.
-The spa features 5 treatment rooms, a couples suite, a Thermal Suite with a Hydrotherapy Pool, and a Beauty Lounge.
-A paid airport shuttle service from Dublin is available.
+Kilkea Castle is one of Ireland's oldest inhabited castles, with a history dating to 1180, set on 180 acres of woodland and gardens in County Kildare - around 84 km from Dublin Airport, making it a practical fly-in first stop on a touring itinerary.
+140 bedrooms span multiple categories, including 11 uniquely designed Castle Bedrooms and interconnecting Carriage Rooms within the original courtyard, all featuring HDTV, luxury bathroom amenities, and free WiFi.
+Three distinct dining venues operate on the estate: Restaurant 1180 for fine dining with castle garden views, The Bistro for informal meals, and Hermione's Restaurant for a more refined but relaxed setting.
+The activity programme is one of the broadest in Irish luxury hospitality - an 18-hole Championship Golf Course, horse-riding, falconry, clay pigeon shooting, archery, tennis, and fishing are all available on-site.
+The spa includes a Hydrotherapy Pool, Thermal Suite, and a full Beauty Lounge. ->

-• 18-hole Championship Golf Course on the estate grounds
+• 18-hole Championship Golf Course on the estate

-• Falconry, archery, and horse-riding available without leaving the estate
+• Falconry, archery, and horse-riding available on-site

 Hurry – almost gone at this price!